eCommerce websites which generate sales right from the start

 - Profit margin: Choose products with a healthy markup and allow for running costs.

-- Providing what visitors want: Don’t just sell products, consider featuring ‘how to’ guides and instructional videos.
+- Providing what visitors want: Don’t just list products, consider featuring ‘how to’ guides and instructional videos.
+Use more than one photograph, show different angles and detail.

 - Reasons to buy: What makes a customer checkout?
-Why do you buy from a website?
+Why do you buy from a particular website?

 - Selling internationally: There could be a demand for your products overseas.